stoeps13/connections-doc/source/admin/admin/c_admin_profiles_develop_custom_tdi_scripts.md

 -   Pronunciation connector
 -   Codes connector

+!!! note
-**Note:** The only supported methods for writing data or modifying data in the Profiles database are the following:
+    The only supported methods for writing data or modifying data in the Profiles database are the following:

 -   Using the supplied Profiles Tivoli Security Integrator assembly lines
 -   Using the Profiles ATOM administrative API